Managing your finances can feel like another full-time job, and for some, assisting people with their finances is their full-time job!

 In 2021, the IRS extended several tax filing and payment deadlines.
 Individual tax returns were due May 17 instead of April 15.
 And those affected by winter storms in Texas and neighboring states are allowed to delay filing their income taxes and making payments until June 15.

 3. Do Your Annual Financial Checkup

 Before you can make goals for the new year, you need to assess where you stand right now.
 Conduct an annual financial checkup.
-What's your net worth?
-Where are you concerning meeting your financial goals from last year?
+Have you been meeting your financial goals from last year?
 What new developments have come up in your finances since last year?
 This is probably a good time to check your credit score.
-You are legally entitled to one free credit report every year (and you can purchase more often, as necessary).
+You are legally entitled to one free credit report every year (and you can purchase them more often, as necessary).

-Your financial situation can change drastically throughout a year, so calculating your debt to income ratio will tell you if there's a red flag in your finances.
+Your financial situation can change drastically throughout a year, so calculating your debt-to -income ratio will tell you whether there's a red flag in your finances.
 It's also a good lead-in exercise for calculating your net worth.

 6. Set New Financial Goals

 To stay motivated toward reaching your short-term and long-term financial goals, you should review them at the start of each year and make any changes.
 Did you meet one of your goals last year?
 Do you need to reassess priority on your existing goals?